 What is Cashew Chicken?

-If you haven’t ever heard of or tried Cashew Chicken Recipe, you’re in for a treat!
-It’s a scrumptious Chinese takeout dish which stir-fried chicken pieces and cashews coated with a sweet and savory brown sauce!
+Cashew Chicken is a scrumptious Chinese takeout dish with stir-fried chicken pieces and cashews coated with a sweet and savory brown sauce!

-It’s a classic dish, and one of my go-to’s when I’m looking for a takeout dish!
-But since I’ve experimented and figured out this recipe, I haven’t ordered it even once!
+It’s a classic dish and one of my go-to’s when I’m looking for a takeout dish!
+But since I’ve experimented, and figured out this recipe, I prefer to make it at home.

 Where was Cashew Chicken Recipe Invented?